ElliotGinge/elliotginger.com/_posts/2026-07-01-the-cult-of-urgency.md

 ---
 # The Cult of Urgency

-*How everything became an emergency—and why that's making us slower.*
+*How everything became an emergency, and why that's making us slower.*

 Somewhere, right now, someone is marking an email as **High Importance** because they need an answer before lunch.